guinetn/basecamp/app/assets/books/dotnet/threading/b_async_3/async_streams.md

 ## ASYNC STREAMS = ASYNC ENUMERABLE

+C# 8.0: async foreach (IAsyncEnumerable)
 For continuous streams
 To process a stream of data ... asynchronously

 The async/await is not so helpful if you want to consume (or produce) continuous streams of results, such as you might get from an IoT device or a cloud service.
 Async streams are there for that.

-async and await were added to C# to deal with results that are not necessarily ready when you ask for them.
+Async and await were added to C# to deal with results that are not necessarily ready when you ask for them.
 They can be asynchronously awaited, and the thread can go do other stuff until they become available.
 But that works only for single values, not sequences that are gradually and asynchronously produced over time, such as for instance measurements from an IoT sensor or streaming data from a service.

 ```c#
 // retrieving a set of numbers of type IAsyncEnumerable (a C# 8 interface)